Five Things You Should Do To Be a Great UX Designer

 And not only is it about the product itself.
 Iteration is also about the process.
 It’s hard for many User Experience Designers to build in iteration because are a lot of projects are fixed, but their great clients and great companies understand the only constant is change, and change can totally be for the better.

 The Japanese language has a term for it called Kaizen, the continuous improvement of processes.
+Recently we develop a hair systems for men’s website newhairline, and they turn great result on orders.
 When you’re building a product, you are looking to improve the process of improving the product just as much as you are trying to improve the product yourself.
 The most important point to the Kaizen philosophy is self improvement: it is up to ourselves to improve our process.

 Scrum borrows from this with retrospectives, which is a look back at what went well (and not so well) with your last release, and what we should improve going forward.
 User Experience Designers should do retrospectives themselves so they can improve their processes.